 New Water Customer

 If you are new to Castle Rock, here are a few quick tips to make sure your move is smooth (with respect to your water account, anyway!)
-You will also receive this information in the mail with a Welcome Packet, once we receive your account information from your title company.
 We encourage you to explore this website for more about the Town of Castle Rock and Castle Rock Water.
-Feel free to come visit us at our main office, 175 Kellogg Court.
+Feel free to come visit us at our main office, 175 Kellogg Court (Building 171).

 Your title company is responsible for setting up your water service